ilopezro/jane-soccer-challenge/README.md

      compiled javascript.
 We can run our project using `node` and the following command:
      `node dist/index.js inputs/formatted.txt`
 2. Using `ts-node`

    - We don't need to create a build for this one.
 We can simply run:
      `yarn ts-node index.ts inputs/unformatted.txt`
+   - There are [additional scripts](./README.md#additional-scripts) that are included inside `package.json` to faciliate the running of these scripts

 3. Using the included binary
    - I have created and added a binary, which we can also use.
 First, we have to make sure that the build is up to date by running `yarn build`.
 We will then